 - Assist the client in identifying their own strengths and the strengths of their support system.

-- Supervised by the Program Director and Program Supervisor
+Supervised by the Program Director and/or Program Supervisor

 - High school diploma or GED and 3 years of experience working with adults with behavioral health concerns OR Bachelor’s degree in Social Work, Psychology, Sociology or related field, and demonstrated skills in working with adults in behavioral health.